jonasacres/chainmail/PROTOCOL.md

 This grants the ability to rewrite history to administrators.
 While unacceptable in Bitcoin, the fact that this is an information-based network changes the consequences somewhat.
 People can perceive bad-faith action by administrators readily, and simply defect to a new Chainmail group.

-(Draft note: In fact, it almost becomes possible to clone an entire forum with all its original data, but completely different leadership: create a new root block designating a new administrator, pull in the identity records of all the members of the original forum, create new credentials for them in the new chain (excepting maybe those belonging to members who were believed to be the motivation for leaving the original forum in the first place), and create blocks for each of the existing comment, privmsg or other records desired.
+It becomes possible to clone an entire forum with all its original data, but completely different leadership: create a new root block designating a new administrator, pull in the identity records of all the members of the original forum, create new credentials for them in the new chain (excepting maybe those belonging to members who were believed to be the motivation for leaving the original forum in the first place), and create blocks for each of the existing comment, privmsg or other records desired.
 All that is then necessary is to get sufficient members to follow and contribute to the clone in place of the original.
 The only apparent barrier to this is the `creator` and `authority` hash references in the block header.
-This may be an interesting enough feature to warrant a refactor of the headers to support, perhaps by allowing those fields to exist in an unsigned portion of the record, or a portion signed by an authority that may or may not be the record author.)
+This may be an interesting enough feature to warrant a refactor of the headers to support, perhaps by allowing those fields to exist in an unsigned portion of the record, or a portion signed by an authority that may or may not be the record author.

 ## Chainmail Records